 Many bridging finance lenders will only consider viable exit strategies when a potential borrower applies for a loan.
 Viability demands that the strategy should be set on sound financial grounds.

 Indeed, lenders tend not to push through with financing if they discover serious concerns or issues regarding the current state of the borrower’s finances or if the strategy itself seems to have no merit.
-For example, a borrower with existing credit issues and is heavily in arrears could not possibly be able to refinance a loan within six months.
+For example, a borrower with existing credit issues who is heavily in arrears may not be able to refinance a loan within six months.

 However, if the strategy calls for selling a different property within the same time frame, a lender can look upon the application more favourably.
 Be sure, nevertheless, to pay the loan as soon as the funds to do so become available.

-Keep in mind that availing of a bridging loan may entail offering security to your lender in the form of another property in your possession or other assets such as shares in a business, jewellery, vehicles, or watches.
+Remember that a bridging loan may entail offering security to your lender in the form of another property in your possession or other assets such as shares in a business, jewellery, vehicles, or watches.

 Read more: Bridging loan advice